 - 2.8.
 Specific Duties and Responsibilities of the Chairman of the Board: - 2.8.1.
-To call, conveneand preside over all meetings of the Board of Directors whenever he may deem it necessary, either on his own initiative, or upon the request of the President, or two members of the Board; and the stockholders in accordance with the Amended By-Laws; - 2.8.2.
+To call, convene and preside over all meetings of the Board of Directors whenever he may deem it necessary, either on his own initiative, or upon the request of the President, or two members of the Board; and the stockholders in accordance with the Amended By-Laws;

+- 2.8.2.
 Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the CEO, Management and the directors; - 2.8.3.
 To provide leadership in the board of directors.
-The chairperson of the board shall ensure effective functioning of the board, including maintaining a relationship of trust with board members;
+The chairperson of the board shall ensure effective functioning of the board, including maintaining a relationship of trust with board members; - 2.8.4.

-- 2.8.4.
 To ensure that the board takes an informed decision.
 The chairperson of the board shall ensure a sound decision making process and he should encourage and promote critical discussions and ensure that dissenting views can be expressed and discussed within the decision-making process; - 2.8.5.
 Maintain qualitative and timely lines of communication and information between the Board and Management; - 2.8.6.
 Assist in ensuring compliance with the PNB Group guidelines on corporate governance; and - 2.8.7.
-To perform such other functions as are assigned to him by law or by the Board of Directors. - 2.9.
+To perform such other functions as are assigned to him by law or by the Board of Directors. - 2.8.8.
+The Chairperson of the board of directors shall provide leadership in the board of directors.
+He/She shall ensure effective functioning of the board of directors, including maintaining a relationship of trust with board members.
+He/She shall: (a) ensure that the meeting agenda focuses on strategic matters including discussion on risk appetites, and key governance concerns; (b) ensure a sound decision making process; (c) encourage and promote critical discussion; (d) ensure that dissenting views can be expressed and discussed within the decision-making process; (e) ensure that members of the board of directors receives accurate, timely, and relevant information; (f) ensure the proper orientation for first time directors and provide training opportunities for all directors; and (g) ensure conduct of performance evaluation of the board of directors at least once a year. - 2.9.
 Specific Duties and Responsibilities of a Director

 A Director's office is one of trust and confidence.
 A Director should act in the best interest of the Bank, its subsidiaries and affiliates in a manner characterized by transparency, accountability and fairness.
-He should also exercise leadership, prudence and integrity in directing the PNB Grouptowards sustained stability and progress.
+He should also exercise leadership, prudence and integrity in directing the PNB Group towards sustained stability and progress.